Software tool-set for automated quantum system identification and device bring up: Software Architecture

 \subsection{Generator}

 A digital twin of the electronic control stack associated with the Quantum Processing Unit.
 The \texttt{Generator} class contains the required encapsulation in the form of \texttt{devices} which help model the behaviour of the classical control electronics taking account of their imperfections and physical realisations.
-The devices e.g, an LO or an AWG or a Mixer are wired together in the \texttt{Generator} object to form a complete representation of accessory electronics.